JTDjan/JTDjan/README.md

-# Hi, I'm Josiah Djan
+# Welcome to my GitHub Page!

 Hi there my name is Josiah but you can call me Josh if you like.

-I am a junior software developer based in Hull & London.
+I am a junior software developer based in London and looking forward to kickstart my career in tech.

 Welcome to my Git Profile!!